ugr-sail/sinergym/docs/source/pages/wrappers.rst

 - The automatic calibration can be enabled or disabled as you interact with the environment, allowing the calibration to remain static instead of adaptive.

+In addition, this wrapper saves the values of mean and var in txt files in the *Sinergym* output.
+This should be used in case of evaluating the model later.
+An example of its use can be found in the use case :ref:`Loading a model`.
+It is also important that normalization calibration update is deactivated during evaluation processes.

 These functionalities are crucial when evaluating models trained using this wrapper.
 For more details, visit `#407 <https://github.com/ugr-sail/sinergym/issues/407>`__.